npcole/npyscreen/docs/UserDoc.rst

 Checkbox, RoundCheckBox
    These offer a single option - the label is generated from the attribute *name*, as for titled widgets.
 The attribute *value* is either true or false.

+   The function whenToggled(self) is called when the user toggles the state of the checkbox.
+You can overload it.

 Button